FrankyJo/dataformtotelegram/README.md

-# Ыend form data to telegram
+# Send form data to telegram

 This script for sending data form to telegram